Raman-Singh666/AI-Audio-Replacement-PoC/README.md

 Ensure to replace "API" in the code with your actual Hugging Face API key to use the TTS model effectively.

+## Environment Variables

+Create a `.env` file in the project root and add your Hugging Face API key:

 ## Dependencies

 •streamlit